JohnnyMaelstrm/johnnymaelstrm.github.io/_tabs/about.md

   <div class="section-header">Outside of the Terminal</div>

 <p>
-    When I need to step away from the screens, I focus on physical and mental recovery: <strong>hitting the gym and taking long forest walks</strong> are my way to recharge.
+    Outside of technology, I focus on physical and mental recovery: <strong>hitting the gym and taking long forest walks</strong> are my way to recharge.
 </p>

 <p>
-    Outside of technology, I have a deep commitment to <strong>specimen fishing</strong>, specializing in carp angling.
+    I have a deep commitment to <strong>specimen fishing</strong>, specializing in carp angling.
 As one of the few dedicated carp anglers in Finland, I hold a <span style="color: var(--accent);">personal record for a fish weighing over 17kg</span>.
 This dedication extends to an international scale, as I plan to attend the <strong>Carp Den Bosch 2026 expo</strong> in the Netherlands this coming January.
 It is the world's largest carp fishing event, gathering enthusiasts from around the globe.
 </p>

 <p>